| | | |

 of the crescent moon.
 Fasting from dawn until sunset, Muslims

 refrain from consuming food, drinking liquids and smoking.
+Ramadan puts an extra

 challenge on the mainly Muslim staff at Sunrise, who need to